danilop/yas3fs/README.md

 I strongly suggest to start yas3fs for the first time with the "-d" (debug) option, to see if there is any error.
 When everything works it can be interrupted (with ^C) and restarted to run in background (it's the default with no "-d" / "-f" options).

-If you want to do a quick test here's the installation procedure on EC2 depending on the OS flavor (Linux or Mac):
+If you want to do a quick test here's the installation procedure depending on the OS flavor (Linux or Mac):

 * Create an S3 bucket in the region you work
 * You don't need to create anything in the bucket as the initial path (if any) is created by the tool on the first mount